Lukashenko to face EU sanctions after Ryanair 'hijacking'

 And Latvia and Lithuania said Belarus airspace should be considered unsafe for the time being.

-The incident also recalls revelations, earlier this year, that Lukashenko had planned to assassinate Belarusian emigres in Germany and Ukraine.
+The incident also recalls revelations, earlier this year, that Lukashenko had planned to assassinate Belarusian émigrés in Germany and Ukraine.

 "If aircraft can be forced to the ground … in order to punish the political opponents of tyrants, then journalists here in the UK, politicians anywhere in Europe will find it harder to speak out," Tom Tugendhat, the chair of the UK foreign affairs select committee, said on Sunday.